VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/weave/weave-basic.md

   * **Highlight** -  Creates a white highlighted leading edge on each bar.
 This may not be highly visible in some cases when using location positioning.

   * **3D** - Makes each color appear as a gradient fading to black.

   * **Thickness** - Controls the thickness of the weave bar.
 This value is a percentage of the display element.

   * **Spacing** - Controls the blank area between each weave bar.
 This value is percentage of the display element.

+  * **Advanced Sizing** - Enables curves for controling the weave bar thickness and spacing.
+The horizontal and vertical weave bar thickness and spacing can be configured independently when in advanced sizing mode.

+  * **Horizontal Thickness** - Controls the thickness of the horizontal weave bars.
+This value is a percentage of the display element.

+  * **Horizontal Spacing** - Controls the blank area between each horizontal weave bar.
+This value is percentage of the display element.

+  * **Vertical Thickness** - Controls the thickness of the vertical weave bars.
+This value is a percentage of the display element.

+  * **Vertical Spacing** - Controls the blank area between each vertical weave bar.
+This value is percentage of the display element.

 ---